thjbdvlt/vim-markdown-polyphony/README.md

 that's why i added a shorter and easier-to-write syntax. i never use double commas in my text and commas are very accessible in many keyboards so it seems to be a good option. (i did not want to use `//` becaus i often use this in my notes.)

-the bash script is meant to be used as a preprocessing tool:
+the bash script is meant to be used as a preprocessing tool. it remove comma comments and add newlines between files (just as Pandoc would do).

 ```bash
 ./uncomma *.md | pandoc -